 The Department of Home Affairs is the federal government department responsible for processing applications for citizenship.
 Ipswich City Council organises the citizenship ceremony where you will take the Australian Citizenship Pledge to become an Australian citizen.
 The Department of Home Affairs provides a list of approved citizenship conferees to Council to invite to a future citizenship ceremony.

-Visit the the Department of Home Affairs website for all information regarding applications to become an Australian citizen.
-If you have a question about applying for Australian citizenship or how your application is progressing please contact the Department of Home Affairs on 131 880 (opening hours: Monday to Friday 8.30 am-4.30 pm).
+Visit the Department of Home Affairs website for all information regarding applications to become an Australian citizen.
+If you have a question about applying for Australian citizenship or how your application is progressing please contact the Department of Home Affairs on 13 18 81 (opening hours: Monday to Friday 8.30 am-4.30 pm).

-Ample street parking is available near the Ipswich Civic Centre.
+Ample street parking is available near the Ipswich Civic Centre where ceremonies are usually held.
 The majority of parking is metered parking with time restrictions in force until 5.00 pm.
 For more information about parking in Ipswich please visit Council's Parking webpage.

 Go to the Department of Foreign Affairs and Trade website for all information regarding applying for an Australian passport.